A guide to using SETTE

 ./sette.sh

-<lots of progress information and compilation stages followed by:>
+<lots of progress information and compilation stages>

 SETTE validation report generated for :